sebkoo/ReadMe/README.md

 # ReadMe
-Email me at bkoo3@gmu.edu to check the source code of my private repositories for projects on my LinkedIn as below:
+Please email me at bkoo3@gmu.edu to check the source code of my private repositories for projects on my LinkedIn as below:

 Java
 - Image Processing: Seam Carving